AgentArk: Distilling Multi-Agent Intelligence into a Single LLM Agent: Method

 \subsubsection{Distillation with Data Augmentation}

 To fully exploit the diversity and multi-perspective nature of the multi-agent debate, we implement a \textit{Correctness-First Diverse Extraction} strategy.

-\textbf{Selection and LLM-based Extraction.} For each problem $x$, we filter the agents to define a set of successful contributors $\mathcal{A}_{\text{correct}} \subseteq \mathcal{A}$.
+For each problem $x$, we filter the agents to define a set of successful contributors $\mathcal{A}_{\text{correct}} \subseteq \mathcal{A}$.
 We then utilize a high-capacity teacher LLM as a ``distiller'' to parse the raw debate logs of these agents.
 The distiller is tasked with extracting $k \in \{1, 2, 3\}$ reasoning trajectories that are: (1) \textbf{Correct:} They must lead strictly to the ground-truth $y^*$.
 (2) \textbf{Diverse:} The teacher is prompted to select traces that employ distinct mathematical identities, different logical heuristics, or varied starting assumptions (details in Appendix~\ref{app:data-generation}).
 The student is trained on this augmented set $\mathcal{D}_{\text{aug}}$ using:

-This forces the model to learn multiple valid paths to the same solution, improving its robustness and generalization.
+This forces model to learn multiple valid paths to the same solution for robustness and generalization.